kcalliga/prevent-intranamespace-comms/service-mesh-way/README.md

 3. Add tenanta and tenantb namespaces to SMMR (service mesh member roll)

-4. Apply these two policies and do curl from network-tools pod in tenanta to httpd pod in tenantb or vice-versa
+4. Apply the two denyall policies.
+These are targeting pods with the app: httpd label.
+These should be blocked.

+5. Now apply the httpd-sidecar